apache/pulsar/site2/docs/transaction-api.md

 ## Enable batch messages in transactions

-To enable batch messages in transactions, you need to enable the batch index acknowledgement feature.
-The transaction acks check whether the batch index acknowledgement conflicts.
+To enable batch messages in transactions, you need to enable the batch index acknowledgment feature.
+The transaction acks check whether the batch index acknowledgment conflicts.

-To enable batch index acknowledgement, you need to set `acknowledgmentAtBatchIndexLevelEnabled` to `true` in the `broker.conf` or `standalone.conf` file.
+To enable batch index acknowledgment, you need to set `acknowledgmentAtBatchIndexLevelEnabled` to `true` in the `broker.conf` or `standalone.conf` file.

 ```